AnggaR96s/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## Why don’t skeletons ever go trick or treating?
+Because they have nobody to go with.